0dayInc/meshtastic/README.md

 # Meshtastic
 Ruby gem for interfacing with Meshtastic nodes.

+# Settting Expectations
+This gem was created to support alt-comm capabilities w/in a security research framework known as ('https://github.com/0dayInc/pwn')[PWN].
+Contributors of this effort cannot guarantee full functionality or support for all Meshtastic features.

+# Objectives
+- Consume the ('https://github.com/meshtastic/protobufs')[Meshtastic Protobufs] and ('https://github.com/0dayInc/meshtastic/blob/master/AUTOGEN_meshtastic_protobufs.sh')[generate Ruby protobuf modules for Meshtastic] using the protoc command: Complete
+- Integrate a working gem that can interface with the automatically generated Ruby protobuf modules: Complete
+- Scale out Meshtastic Ruby Modules for their respective protobufs within the meshtastic gem (e.g. Meshtastic::MQTTPB is auto-generated based on latest Meshtastic protobuf specs and extended via Meshtastic::MQTT for more MQTT interaction as desired): Continued Effort

 ## Installation

 Install the gem and add to the application's Gemfile by executing: